shawnxu90/poseidon-fellows/README.md

 # poseidon-fellows
-Application for UCSD Poseidon Fellows
+Website and application for UCSD Poseidon Fellows